fabfuel/ecs-deploy/README.rst

 Set an secret from AWS Parameter Store
 ======================================

+**NOTE:** This option was introduced by AWS in ECS Agent v1.22.0.
+Make sure your ECS agent version is >= 1.22.0 or else your task will not deploy.

 To add a new or adjust an existing secret of a specific container, run the following command::

     $ ecs deploy my-cluster my-service -s webserver SOME_SECRET KEY_OF_SECRET_IN_PARAMETER_STORE